Biological Data Infrastructure

 Negative data and failed experiments are model assets

-Most public biological data are biased toward successful experiments, publishable effects, and positive findings.
-That bias is damaging for prioritisation models because the model sees hits, validated pathways, and successful assays more often than abandoned targets, failed compounds, silent perturbations, inconclusive screens, and protocols that never stabilized.
-In discovery work, the failed experiment is often the most expensive information the institution owns.
+Published and public biological collections can overrepresent successful experiments, publishable effects, and positive findings.
+That selection can distort prioritisation models when hits and validated pathways are recorded more consistently than abandoned targets, failed compounds, silent perturbations, inconclusive screens, or protocols that never stabilized.
+In discovery work, a well-documented failed experiment can prevent an expensive repetition.

 Internal AI-ready infrastructure should therefore preserve negative and inconclusive results with the same identifiers as positive findings: target, construct, compound, batch, assay, readout, operator or automation platform, failure category, and stop decision.
 This does not make a model automatically better.
 It gives the evaluation layer access to the denominators that published literature usually hides.